 ++++++++++ BOOKS ON MISCELLANEOUS TOPICS +++++++++++++++++++++

 The Way We’re Working Isn’t Working: The Four Forgotten Needs That Energize Great Performance by Tony Schwartz and Jean Gomes

-“Wooden on Leadership: How to Create a Winning Organization” (2005) by John Wooden and Steve Jamison.
-Wooden’s strategies for competitive greatness translated into a leadership principles book for business or sports.
+1) “Wooden on Leadership: How to Create a Winning Organization” (2005) by John Wooden and Steve Jamison.
+Wooden’s strategies for competitive greatness translates into a wonderful leadership principles book for business or sports.
 A Wall Street Journal and L.A.
 Times bestseller.

 This was his first, and my personal favorite, as it describes his humble upbringing on a small farm in Indiana, and how his relationship with his father impacted him.
 It also is the only one of his books which covers the UCLA basketball teams in quite a bit of detail, which I appreciated, having watched so many of those games.

 What Color Is Your Parachute?
 2016: A Practical Manual for Job-Hunters and Career-Changers by Richard N. Bolles